mikemiles86/reveal-line-numbers/README.md

 # Overview

-A 'library' for adding line numbers to code stylized using Highlight.js in a Reveal.js presentation.
+A 'library' for adding line numbers to code stylized using [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) in a [Reveal.js](https://github.com/hakimel/reveal.js) presentation.

 See a [live example](https://mikemiles86.github.io/reveal-line-numbers/#/)

+To learn more about this library, [read my blog post](http://www.mike-miles.com/blog/displaying-line-numbers-code-examples-revealjs-presentations) about writing it.

 # Dependencies